MatteoBriscini/IOT-project/homework/homework.md

 Finally, NB-IoT is better suited for dense urban environments where reliable data transmission and robust security are crucial and can pay off additional periodical costs.

 ### **Q11 ~ You opt to use LoRa, using an open-source gateway close by (e.g., provided by the Things Network).
 However, your transmission are not successfull.
 What are the possible causes, and what kind of solutions could be adopted?**
+Assuming all the configuration parameters are well set and the transmission frequency is the range accepted from the LoRa gateway, LoRa relies on unlicensed bands and interferences are possible.
+Generally signal collision happens when 2 different signals overlap in the reception if and only if those 2 signals have the same spreading factors and the same frequency carries them.
+If collisions happen changing those 2 parameters can be enough to avoid them. <br>
+Also, the transmission power must be set correctly, according to the distance from the LoRa gateway, to overcome the receiver sensitivity.